Beat2er/homeassistant-trmnl-battery/README.md

 - **Default Polling Interval**: 5 minutes (300 seconds).
 - **Minimum Polling Interval**: 1 minute (60 seconds).
 This interval can be set during the initial setup of the integration and can be modified later via the integration's configuration options in Home Assistant (Settings -> Devices & Services -> TRMNL -> Configure).

+## Understanding the "Last Seen" Timestamp

+The "Last Seen" timestamp reflects when the TRMNL server last rendered a new screen image for your account.
+It's important to understand the different update cycles involved:

+1.  **TRMNL Server Render Interval (X)**: This is how often the TRMNL servers internally generate a new image for display.
+This interval is determined by TRMNL's backend.
+2.  **TRMNL Device Refresh Interval (Y)**: This is how often your physical TRMNL e-ink display contacts the TRMNL servers to fetch the latest image.
+This is typically configured on the device or through your TRMNL account settings.
+3.  **Home Assistant Integration Polling Interval (Z)**: This is how often this Home Assistant integration queries the TRMNL API (both for device status and the `current_screen` information).
+You configure this in Home Assistant.

+Because these three intervals (X, Y, and Z) operate independently and may not align perfectly:
+- The TRMNL API endpoint (`/api/current_screen/`) might return `null` for the `rendered_at` field.
+This can happen if the Home Assistant integration polls at a moment when the TRMNL server hasn't rendered a new screen since the last check, or if the content of the screen hasn't changed.
+- This integration is designed to handle this: it will only update the "Last Seen" sensor's value when the API provides a new, non-null `rendered_at` timestamp.
+If `null` is received, the sensor will continue to show the previously recorded valid "Last Seen" time.

+This means the "Last Seen" time indicates the most recent screen generation confirmed by the API, not necessarily the exact moment your Home Assistant polled the API or the exact moment your physical device refreshed.

 ## Support